housework-robot/housework_robots.github/S06_robot_side/S06E08_mushibot_teleoperation.md

 ### 3.4 `motion_controller` in the lower tier

-[`motion_controller`](./S06E08_src/src/Mushibot20250120/src/lower_tier/motion_controller.h) in the lower tier consists of various motion control algorithms, including
+[`motion_controller`](./S06E08_src/src/Mushibot20250120/src/lower_tier/motion_controller.h) in the lower tier will consist of various motion control algorithms.

-1. How to stand upright or squat down, and keep balanced.
-2. How to jump high or jump long.
-3. How to roll over and stand up after falling down.
-4. How to run steadily across the rugged ground。

 For the time being, `motion_controller` is a skeleton.
 With more and more motion control algorithms, `motion_controller` will grow big.